sonata-nfv/tng-cli/README.md

 ## Usage

-To use the `tnglib` library, add `import tnglib` to your python script.
+To use the library, add `import tnglib` to your python script.
 Documentation on all supported function calls can be found in [the wiki](https://github.com/sonata-nfv/tng-cli/wiki/tnglib-documentation)

-To use the `tngcli` CLI-tool, see its help for detailed information about all the arguments:
+To use the CLI-tool, see its help for detailed information about all the arguments:

 ```
 tng-cli h